 CLUSTER 7

 Article 24.
-Sexual extortion
+[Electronic: IQ] Sexual extortion [Distribution or manipulation of intimate images: YE]

+[delete – CA, IL, EU & mS, NZ, JP, GE, TZ, CO, LI, AU, CH, HS; retain – IR, DO, IN, UY, CV]

-1. Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences, when committed intentionally, the threat to distribute or transmit, by electronic means, an intimate image of another person, with the specific intent to:
+1. Each State Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences, [when committed intentionally: MX], the threat to [publish, selling, making available, advertising: MX] distribute or transmit, [the actual distribution or transmission: MX] by electronic means, an intimate image [or a realistic representation: MX] [or audio recording: DO, PK, EG, OM] of another person [over the age of 18: US, UY], with the specific intent to:

+[1 bis.
+Each State Party may impose an aggravation of penalty where the actions described in paragraph 1 with the specific intent to: KR, US]

-(a) Harass, threaten, coerce, intimidate or exert any undue influence on the person, especially in order to obtain a financial or other material benefit, including to compel the victim to engage in unwanted sexual activity; or
+(a) [Harass,: CA] [threaten: SN], [coerce, intimidate or exert any undue influence on the person, especially in order: CA] to obtain a financial [or other material benefit: CA], including to compel the [victim person: AU] to engage in unwanted sexual activity; or

-(b) Obtain a financial or other material benefit, including to compel the victim to engage in unwanted sexual activity.
+[ (b) (Obtain a financial (or other material benefit: IR), including to compel the: CA) [victim person: AU, IR] to [obtain sexual favours or: CA] engage in unwanted sexual activity.: delete – JP, SN, YE]

-2. For the purpose of paragraph 1, “intimate image” means a visual recording of a person made by any means including a photographic, film or video recording:
+2. For the purpose of paragraph 1, “intimate image” [intimate data: SN] means a visual recording of a person [who is or appears to be 18 years of age or older: AU] [over the age of 18: US, UY] made by any means including a photographic, film or video recording:

+[ (a) That depicts a person who is, or appears to be, 18 years of age or older; and: AU, US, DO]

 (a) In which the person is nude, is exposing their genital organs, anal region or breasts, or is engaged in explicit sexual activity;

 (b) In respect of which, at the time of the recording, there were circumstances that gave rise to a reasonable expectation of privacy; and